 Lahary was born in Kansas City and began his artistic pursuits at age 5 in the performing arts, first touring with Gospel choirs throughout the Midwest while performing in classical piano recitals & cantata’s, and shortly thereafter singing back-up for a major recording label in a Rhythm & Blues group nightclub act while still a minor.
 He later studied screenwriting in Chicago and relocated to New York whereupon he won a stipend from the Academy of Television Arts and Sciences, which led to his becoming an independent filmmaker.

-Exhibitions and curatorial selections for photographic art in recent years include the 2016 group show “We Are Tampa” at the Tampa Museum of Art; the 2014 group-show, “StreetWise” at the Verum Ultimum gallery of Portland, Oregon and the Liz Afif gallery of Philadelphia for their summer 2013 show “America the Beautiful”.
-In October 2012 his writing & a photo-essay were published in an anthology by London’s Myrdle Court Press entitled Critical Cities: Ideas, Knowledge & Agitation from Emerging Urbanists; Volume 3.
+Exhibitions and curatorial selections for his visual art in recent years include the 2016 group show “We Are Tampa” at the Tampa Museum of Art; along with being juried into two consecutive 2016 juried exhibitions at Art Center Sarasota, including “Florida Flavor” in which the artist was selected by the curator of the Ringling School of Art & Design, and former curator of the Ringling Museum of Art.
+In 2014 he was selected for the group show “StreetWise” at the Verum Ultimum gallery of Portland, Oregon and the Liz Afif gallery in Philadelphia for their summer 2013 show “America the Beautiful”.
+In October 2012 his writing & a photo-essay were published in a paperback anthology by London’s Myrdle Court Press entitled Critical Cities: Ideas, Knowledge & Agitation from Emerging Urbanists; Volume 3.

 An invitation to the Attleboro Arts Museum 20th Benefit Fall Auction, resulted in his drawing “Fantasy Farm” being acquired -plus- a selection by the Chief Curator at Boston University for a nationally juried exhibition at the Attleboro Art Museum’s show “Green” in Massachusetts, along with a 3 month exhibition entitled “Water, Water Anywhere” curated by the College of Saint Elizabeth in Morristown, NJ where he presented silver gelatin prints depicting IceFalls and gaseous mists of the Catskill mountains.